Preventing sidewalk accidents and falls in autumn and winter

 While most sidewalk accidents and falls result in only minor injuries or no injuries at all, it’s unwise not to take the dangers seriously.
 Practicing safe pedestrian behavior in the autumn and winter can save you from broken bones or more severe injuries.

-Source: Midwest Orthopaedics at Rush, “How to Prevent Slips and Falls During the Slippery Winter Season,” accessed Oct.
+Source: Midwest Orthopedics at Rush, “How to Prevent Slips and Falls During the Slippery Winter Season,” accessed Oct.
 28, 2016